 All pupils in our school are able to talk to any member of staff to share concerns or talk about situations which are giving them worries.
-The staff will listen to the pupil, take their worries seriously and share the information with the safeguarding lead.
+The staff will listen to the pupil, take their worries seriously and share the information with the Designated Safeguarding Lead (DSL).